junxit/us-congress-bills-119/metadata.md

 - 2025-03-21 — Introduced in House
 - 2025-03-21 — Referred to the House Committee on Homeland Security.
 - 2025-03-21 — Referred to the Subcommittee on Counterterrorism and Intelligence.
+- 2025-03-25 — Forwarded by Subcommittee to Full Committee by Voice Vote.
+- 2025-03-25 — Subcommittee Consideration and Mark-up Session Held
+- 2025-09-03 — Committee Consideration and Mark-up Session Held
+- 2025-09-03 — Ordered to be Reported (Amended) by the Yeas and Nays: 22 - 0.
+- 2025-11-12 — Placed on the Union Calendar, Calendar No. 329.
+- 2025-11-12 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+119-378.
+- 2025-11-12 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+119-378.